A Generative Experiment that runs on HOPE

 256 dots.
 Each one knows only four things: where it is, where it came from, what time it is, and its place in the whole.
 No dot knows what the others are doing.
 The pattern isn't designed - it emerges.

 Every formula you clicked through was alive.
 Not a recording.
 Not a render.
 The math was running in real time on your screen.
-And after the first 25 — the hand-picked ones — the machine started writing its own formulas.
-From scratch.
-Forever.
+The machine wrote its own formulas from scratch using two simple rules.

 h, o, p, e · sin, cos, tan · + - * / & ^